berniceu/berniceu/README.md

-- 👋 Hi, I’m Bernice Uwituze
+# 👋 Hi, I’m Bernice Uwituze

-- 👀 I’m interested in full-stack development
-- 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on open-source projects
-- 📫 Reach me at berniceuwituze@gmail.com
+## 🚀 About Me
+I'm a junior developer with a passion for building web applications using React.
+I'm constantly learning and exploring new front-end technologies and backend to enhance my skills and contribute to open-source projects.

+## 🛠️ Technologies & Tools
+- **Frontend:** React, JavaScript, Tailwind, SASS, NodeJs, GraphQl, MongoDB
+- **Tools:** Git, GitHub, VS Code, npm

+## 🌱 Currently Learning
+- Advanced React concepts
+- State management with Redux